Encharted Cook

 Oven Baked Barbecue Ribs smothered in barbecue sauce and ready to eat with text overlay.

 Everyone loves barbecue baby back ribs, but not everyone has a smoker or the time to make them in a smoker.
-But you can get delicious ribs by slow-cooking the ribs in the oven and glazing them with your favorite store-bought sauce or an easy homemade bbq sauce.
+But you can get delicious ribs by wrapping the ribs in aluminum foil and slow-cooking the ribs in the oven.
+Then you quickly glaze them with your favorite store-bought sauce or an easy homemade bbq sauce.

 Oven Baked Barbecue Ribs smothered in barbecue sauce and ready to eat.